 Original source – Smallbusiness.co.uk

 Whatever form Brexit takes, it’s going to make life more complicated for small and medium-sized enterprises (SMEs).
 But when placed in the context of a recession caused by a continuing global pandemic, it makes the route ahead incredibly uncertain – especially for those businesses trading overseas.
 Open Banking provides clues to a way forward for SMEs, but some major opportunities have been missed thus far.
-With a unique understanding of Open Banking, Currensea is providing SMEs with simplicity and transparency over their international transactions and helping them find the clearest route through 2021.
+With a unique understanding of Open Banking, Currensea's travel debit card is providing SMEs with simplicity and transparency over their international transactions and helping them find the clearest route through 2021.

 In many ways, small and medium-sized enterprises are the heart of the UK economy; in 2019, there were 5.9 million SMEs in the country, providing employment to 16.6 million people and seeing an estimated turnover of £2.2 trillion.

 Up to 4.72 million of these small and medium-sized enterprises trade internationally and a quarter of them have had to slow or halt overseas trading due to the restrictions of the pandemic.
 In fact, SME exports have dropped by around 10 per cent – this alone has cost the UK up to £20 billion.

 But the pandemic is not the only complicating factor for SMEs; Brexit has been hanging over business owners for over four years and its final deadline is quickly approaching.
 Regardless of this, Europe remains the UK’s biggest trading partner, making up 75 per cent of SME international trade, and it is unlikely that this will change overnight.

 By the January 1 2021, all UK companies will be required to operate under new customs and border policies – and the lack of transparency over exactly how this will impact businesses has left many decision makers hesitant to invest in preparations.